wavefrontHQ/docs/pages/doc/kubernetes_troubleshooting.md

 summary: Get help and troubleshooting instructions when you have problems with your Kubernetes setup.
 ---

-For an in depth overview of the integration and how it is deployed, navigate to our [GitHub page](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes).
+For an in depth overview of the integration and how it is deployed, navigate to our [GitHub readme page](https://github.com/wavefrontHQ/wavefront-operator-for-kubernetes#readme).

 **Note**: If you currently use the Helm-managed and installed version of the Wavefront proxy and Wavefront Collector for Kubernetes, see our [legacy troubleshooting page](wf_kubernetes_troubleshooting.html) for instructions on how to troubleshoot your integration.